 The primary method of gathering this historical material is through community social events hosted by local schools as well as by heritage groups and active retirement associations.

-The BEO project is coordinated by the Insight Centre for Data Analytics at NUI Galway in association with the Heritage Office of Galway County Council.
+The BEO project is coordinated by the Insight Centre for Data Analytics at NUI Galway in association with the Galway Education Centre, Ballinasloe Active Retirement Association, Galway GAA and the Heritage Office of Galway County Council.